 - Microsoft Surface Pro or Surface Laptop

 We strongly recommend that students run the latest operating systems, either Windows 10 or MacOS 10.15.
+If you are running Windows 10 in S Mode, please review Microsoft's documentation on turning S Mode off.
 Please ensure students have run all updates prior to the start of school and are administrators on their computer, at least for the first weeks of school to get printers, WiFi, and other software setup.
 Students are encouraged to use a modern browser like Google Chrome, Microsoft Edge, or Mozilla Firefox, which work best with Canvas and other Overlake services.
 We also require the use of anti-malware and antivirus protection.
 We discourage the use of alternate operating such as Linux systems unless the student is very self-sufficient with supporting themselves.
+Please note that Chromebooks and iPads do not currently meet our device requirements.

 If you wish to buy something different from the recommended models, it must meet or exceed the following minimum requirements: